datalass1/100-days-of-code/README.md

 **Tomorrows plans:** Try out the machine learning classifiers - logistic regression, random forest and others.
 What gets the best result and how to I calculate the accuracy.

+### Day 30, 31 and 32: 14th to 16th May

+**Today's Progress:** Working through Deep Learning with Python by Francois Chollet on audiobook and [o'reilly video edition](https://learning.oreilly.com/videos/deep-learning-with/9781617294433VE/9781617294433VE-DLwP_Chapter2Section4)

+**Thoughts:** Looking at tensor dimensions and operations with emphasis on code rather than equations.

+**Tomorrows plans:** Get back to ensemble learning.

 # Glossary of Data Science Terminology

 **Machine Learning**